-- Barrow Hanley's Proxy Oversight Committee is responsible for implementing and monitoring Barrow Hanley's proxy voting policy, procedures, disclosures, and recordkeeping, including outlining our voting guidelines in our procedures. - The Proxy Oversight Committee conducts periodic reviews to monitor and ensure that the Firm's policy is observed, implemented properly, and amended or updated, as appropriate. - The Proxy Oversight Committee is made up of the CCO, the Responsible Investing Committee Lead, the Head of Investment Operations, the ESG Research Coordinator, and an At-Large Portfolio Manager. - Proxy Coordinators are assigned from the Investment Operations department. - Proxy Coordinators review and organize the data and recommendations provided by the proxy service.
+- Barrow Hanley's Proxy Oversight Committee is responsible for implementing and monitoring this Proxy Voting Policy, procedures, disclosures, and recordkeeping. - The Proxy Oversight Committee conducts periodic reviews of proxy votes to ensure that the policy is observed, implemented properly, and amended or updated, as appropriate. - The Proxy Oversight Committee is comprised of the Responsible Investing Committee Lead (chair), the CCO, the Head of Investment Operations, an At-Large Portfolio Manager, and another rotating member of the investment team. - Proxy Coordinators are responsible for organizing and reviewing the data and recommendations of Glass Lewis. - Proxy Coordinators are responsible for ensuring that the proxy ballots are routed to the appropriate research Analyst based on industry sector coverage.